Hoon, Derbyshire

-Hoon is a civil parish within the South Derbyshire district, which is in the county of Derbyshire, England.
-It is a predominantly rural area with few residences or farms, Alongside with neighbouring Hatton village, it had a population of 2,785 residents in 2011.
+Hoon is a hamlet and civil parish within the South Derbyshire district, which is in the county of Derbyshire, England.
+It is a predominantly rural area with few residences or farms, and had a population of 55 residents in 2021.
 The parish is 110 mi north west of London, 8 mi south west of the county city of Derby, and 5 mi north of the nearest market town of Burton-on-Trent in Staffordshire.
 It shares a border with the parishes of Church Broughton, Hatton, Hilton, Marston on Dove, Sutton on the Hill, as well as Tutbury.

 Geography

 Location

 Hoon is surrounded by the following local locations: